addyosmani/AudioMassAI/LEARNINGS.md

 ### 2.1 API Behavior & Warnings

-**Finding:**
+**Findings:**
-- The project already sets `outputLanguage` in the API configuration.
+- The project sets `outputLanguage` in the API configuration
-- Despite setting `outputLanguage`, a warning still appears in the console.
+- Despite setting `outputLanguage`, a warning still appears in the console
 - The API successfully outputs the requested language (verified with Spanish output in testing)
-- The warning appears to be a false positive or API quirk.
+- The warning appears to be a false positive or API quirk

-**Documentation:** This was documented for issue reporting and reproducibility purposes.
+**Documentation:** Documented for issue reporting and reproducibility purposes.

 ---